-Under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, moving expenses, except for members of the military, will no longer be deductible, starting in 2018 and expiring at the end of 2025.
+Under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, moving expenses, will no longer be deductible for tax years 2018 through 2025, except for members of the military.
 Additionally, employer-provided expense reimbursements are no longer excludable from income, except for those in the military.

 Each member of the family can deduct traveling costs, including one day of lodging before departure and after arrival.
 Vehicle expenses can be deducted by either deducting the actual costs of gas, oil, and even repairs, but not depreciation, or the taxpayer can use the standard mileage rate, which is less than the mileage rate for business because it does not include the depreciation portion.

 Parking fees and tolls are also deductible.
 However, meals are not deductible as a moving expense.